ahmetemre3829/Encryption-Program/README.md

 * File Integrity Verification: To verify file integrity, the user can calculate the SHA-256 hash value of the file and then compare this value.
 This feature is useful for checking if files have been modified.

-## Example Usage
-Encryption Run the program and select the encryption option by pressing "1".
-Select the file to be encrypted.
-Enter the encryption key (or generate a random key using the /generate key[x] command).
-When the encryption process is complete, the encrypted file is saved in the same directory with the .enc extension.
-Decryption Run the program and select the decryption option by pressing the "2" key.
-Select the file to be decrypted.
-Enter the decryption key.
-When the decryption process is complete, the decrypted file is saved in the same directory.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for details.